Aditisarkar16122001/R-2R-4-Bit-Ladder-DAC/README.md

 # R-2R-4-Bit-Ladder-DAC

-This repository contains the design and implementation of a **4-bit R-2R Ladder Digital-to-Analog Converter (DAC)**.
+This repository contains the design and implementation of a **4-bit R-2R Ladder Digital-to-Analog Converter (DAC) PCB**.
 The project demonstrates how a binary digital input can be converted into a proportional analog voltage using only two resistor values.

 ---